femke77/movies-and-tv/README.md

 **Problem:** Bookmarks were originally stored as an array and a 'some' function was used to see if any particular item was in the bookmarks array.
 This could lead to a performance bottleneck as bookmarks array grows and the 'some' function was breaking memoization in the map of MemoizedItemCards due to new function creation on every render.

 **Solution:** Refactored bookmarks to an object using id-media_type as key.
 Checking if a movie or tv show is in the bookmarks object is O(1) time, a new function is not created on every render and React can properly maintain memoization.
+A significant drop in memory use was noted.

 ### Metrics as of 4/7/2025